Nosto/wiki-docs/implementing-nosto/implement-search/search/README.md

 ### Error Handling

 On errors from `api.search` calls the error object contains a status field that has the HTTP response status which can be used to determine the cause of the error in addition to the error message.
 The ranges of the status codes used for errors are 400-499 and 500-599.
-For details on the meaning of each error code go to [HTTP response status codes](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status#client_error_responses)
+For details on these error codes, go to [HTTP response status codes](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status#client_error_responses)

 ### Search